 Titanium is currently the most suitable implant material.
 Titanium dental implants are biocompatible and do not trigger any allergic reactions.
 Before you can get started, your gums need to be healthy, and your jawbone needs to be strong.
 If Dr. Fuller diagnoses any cavities or signs of gum disease, they will need to be addressed first.
 Ask Dr. Fuller if dental implants are the right choice for you.

 Dentures are very durable appliances and will last many years but may have to be remade, repaired, or readjusted due to normal wear.
 There are two types of dentures:

-- Partial dentures are used when some natural teeth remain.
+2. Partial Dentures – partial dentures are used when some natural teeth remain.
 A partial denture not only fills in the spaces created by missing teeth, it prevents other teeth from shifting.